 GENERAL REQUIREMENTS FOR ALL COMPETITORS

-Details of the musical requirements for every event can be found on the entry forms on the Documents page on the Home menu.
+3. Details of the musical requirements and rules for each event can be found on the relevant entry form.
+These are available on the Documents page and the Entry Forms page on this website.

 Make-up of Teams in Trio Piping, Quartets and Miniband contests

-7. In Miniband contests, the pipe corps in all grades must consist of 4 or 5 pipers.
-The drum corps must consdist of one bass drummer and two side drummers.
+8. In Miniband contests, the pipe corps in all grades must consist of 4 or 5 pipers.
+The drum corps must consist of one bass drummer and two side drummers.
 Tenors are optional.

 Competitors must follow the instructions of the Steward promptly when called.
 Any excessive delay in complying may result in disqualification.